tcowley/ncurses-programming-howto/README.md

-## Mobile-friendly version of the "Ncurses HOWTO"
+## Mobile-friendly version of the "NCURSES Programming HOWTO"

-This is more mobile-friendly version of Pradeep Padala's "Ncurses HOWTO".
+This is more mobile-friendly version of Pradeep Padala's "NCURSES Programming HOWTO".

 The original HTML source is at http://www.tldp.org/HOWTO/html_single/NCURSES-Programming-HOWTO/ .